falldamagestudio/plastic-cloud-to-ucb/README.md

   - Copy the SSH key from the Unity Cloud Build configuration to `./temp/id_rsa.<reponame>.pub`
   - Run `./commands/configure.sh` to add key to Git server
   - Unity Cloud Build should now be able to initiate builds from the newly added repository

+## CI results for containers

+See [the Docker Hub page](https://hub.docker.com/r/falldamage/plastic-cloud-to-ucb/builds/) for build status.

 ## Testing on your local machine